passcod/blook/monthly-update/2017/oct-10.md

 story warring with who she is verily.
 I think I've got it now, but Leia is definitely the hardest character I've had to write about.

+I've been writing and thinking a lot more about Thabeskan culture and history, as that is an important part of the interactions between my two protagonists.
+That may have caused a slight change of structure and that in turn may push back completion, but oh well.
+So long as it improves the story…

 ## Fanfiction

  - {SW} **[firefly](https://archiveofourown.org/works/9164014)**.